cis198-2016s/slides/03/content.md

 ---
 ## Generics with Trait Bounds

+TODO: introduce functions
 - Instead of allowing _literally any_ type, you can constrain generic types by _trait bounds_.
 - This gives more power to generic functions & types.
-- Trait bounds can be specified with `T: SomeTrait` or via a `where` clause
+- Trait bounds can be specified with `T: SomeTrait` or via a `where` clause.

 ```rust
 fn cloning_machine<T: Clone>(t: T) -> (T, T) {